Kaizenpbc/Team22MVPProject/README.md

-# OpsCentral - Streamlined SOP Platform
+# Kovari - Streamlined SOP Platform

 A centralised hub that transforms how product managers handle internal workflows, SOP management, and real-time updates.